Manila Light Rail Transit System: Advent of Line 1 (1977–2003)

-The line was test-run in March 1984, and the first half of Line 1, from Baclaran to Central Terminal, was opened on December 1, 1984.
-The second half, from Central Terminal to Monumento, was opened on May 12, 1985.
+The line was test-run in March 1984, and the first half of Line 1, from Baclaran to Arroceros (now Central Terminal), was opened on December 1, 1984.
+Carriedo station was later opened on April 14, 1985.
+The second half, from Doroteo Jose to Monumento, was opened on May 12, 1985.
 Overcrowding and poor maintenance took its toll a few years after opening.
 In 1990, the Line 1 fell so far into disrepair due to premature wear and tear that trains headed to Central Terminal station had to slow to a crawl to avoid further damage to the support beams below as cracks reportedly began to appear.
 The premature aging of Line 1 led to an extensive refurbishing and structural capacity expansion program with a help of Japan's ODA.

 For the next few years Line 1 operations ran smoothly.
 In 2000, however, employees of METRO Inc. went on strike, paralyzing Line 1 operations from July 25 to August 2, 2000.
 Consequently, the LRTA did not renew its operating contract with METRO Inc. that expired on July 31, 2000, and assumed all operational responsibility.
 At around 12:15 pm on December 30, 2000, a bomb—later learned to have been planted by Islamic terrorists—went off in the front coach of a Line 1 train pulling into Blumentritt station, killing 11 and injuring over 60 people in the most devastating of a series of attacks that day, now known as the Rizal Day bombings.

-The Line 2 project (2003–present)
+The Line 2 project (2003–2021)

-With Japan's ODA amounting to 75 billion yen in total, the construction of Line 2 began in the 1990s, and the first section of the line, from Santolan to Araneta Center-Cubao, was opened on April 5, 2003.
-The second section, from Araneta Center-Cubao to Legarda, was opened exactly a year later, with the entire line being fully operational by October 29, 2004.
-During that time the Line 1 was modernized.
+With Japan's ODA amounting to 75 billion yen in total, the construction of Line 2 began in the 1990s.
+In 2001, the Legarda portion of the project was briefly the site of the May 1 riots against the Philippine government, with one of the project's backhoe loaders being set on fire by protesters.
+The first section of the line, from Santolan to Araneta Center-Cubao, was opened on April 5, 2003.
+The second section, from Araneta Center-Cubao to Legarda, was opened exactly a year later, with the entire line being fully operational by October 29, 2004 During that time the Line 1 was modernized.
 Automated fare collection systems using magnetic stripe plastic tickets were installed; air-conditioned trains added; pedestrian walkways between Lines 1, 2, and 3 were completed.
 In 2005, the LRTA made a profit of ₱68 million, the first time the agency made a profit since the Line 1 became operational in 1984.

-A two-station, 3.8 km extension of Line 2 eastward from Marikina up to Masinag, Antipolo in the province of Rizal opened to the public on July 5, 2021.
+A two-station, 3.8 km extension of Line 2 eastward from Marikina up to Masinag, Antipolo in the province of Rizal opened to the public on July 5, 2021, six years after construction began in 2015.